biotite-dev/biotite/doc/tutorial/structure/bonds.rst

     # Transiently convert the bond list to an array
     bond_array = tyrosine.bonds.as_array()
-    # As example Remove all single bonds
+    # As an example, remove all single bonds
     bond_array = bond_array[bond_array[:, 2] != struc.BondType.SINGLE]
     # Create a new bond list from the modified array
     tyrosine.bonds = struc.BondList(tyrosine.array_length(), bond_array)